enkidevs/curriculum/lua/lua-core/loops-in-lua-i/for-loops-in-lua-ii.md

 The loop restarts and **increments** variable `i` by 1 for the next iteration.

+> Remember that by default, the increment value is 1!

 This continues until `i` reaches 5, at which point the loop terminates.